AlibabaCloudDocs/waf/intl.en-US/Product Introduction/Editions and features.md

 -   √: indicates that the feature is supported.
 -   ×: indicates that the feature is not supported.
 -   ○: indicates that the feature is a value-added service.
 If you want to enable it, you must pay additional fees.
-You can enable it when you purchase or upgrade a WAF instance.
+You can enable the feature when you purchase or upgrade a WAF instance.
 -   △: indicates that the feature must be separately enabled on the **Feature Settings** page for a pay-as-you-go WAF instance.

 |Feature|Description|Pro edition|Business edition|Enterprise edition|Exclusive edition\(can be purchased only by submitting a ticket\) |